astropatel/twinkle/docs/source/input_data.rst

    </div>

-The photometric bands that can be included for SED and excess flux calculations are listed in the  file under ``/Inputs_and_Models/RSR/available_filters.txt`` (XXX insert github link to file).
+The photometric bands that can be used to calculate the SED and excess flux are listed in the  file located ``~/Inputs_and_Models/RSR/available_filters.txt``.
+More information on the relative spectral response (RSR) files can be found on the :ref:`Model Data Page<RSR_Description-label>`.

-To see what the output of the modeling would look like with different meta-data in the stellar input file, check out the Jupyter Notebook tutorial at (XXX insert link).
+To see what the output of the modeling would look like with different meta-data in the stellar input file, check out the `Jupyter Notebook tutorial <https://github.com/astropatel/twinkle/blob/master/Twinkle_Tutorial.ipynb>`_.

 .. important::
     The column strings should not have the asterisks.
 If the \* columns are not included,